-To encourage green development in parking standards applicants for a Development Permit shall submit a parking plan with the following elements to the satisfaction of the Development Officer in consultation with Transportation Services:
+To encourage green development in parking standards, applications that propose to provide Vehicle Parking shall submit a Vehicle Parking plan with the following elements to the satisfaction of the Development Officer in consultation with the applicable City Department:

-multi-leveled, structured parking shall be integrated into multi-use buildings, where large parking volumes are unavoidable.
+A Multi-leveled, Above Ground Parkades or Underground Parkade shall be integrated into multi-use buildings, where large Vehicle Parking volumes are unavoidable.

 Incorporate Green Parking Lot criteria where feasible.